viktortholen/genre-prediction/index.md

 Since movies can have multiple genres, like for instance [Drama, Comedy] the classification will be a multi-label problem where multiple labels may be assigned to each instance.
 This is not a multi-class problem though as the classes are not mutually exclusive.
 A good way to describe the difference between them is that multi-class classification makes the assumption that each sample is assigned to one and only one label: a fruit can be either an apple or a pear but not both at the same time.
 While in multi-label classification, the fruit can be both an apple and a pear, or none of them.
 In the context of movie genres, the latter makes more sense.

+Before we start, let's import some libraries!

+--libraries--

 ## Preprocessing